xiel/outer-hooks/README.md

 ### Differences to React

 - OuterHooks is plain JavaScript/TypeScript
-- No JSX here, OuterHooks does not render to the DOM.
-They only meant to compose logic (native & custom hooks)
+- No JSX here – does not render to the DOM
+- Only meant to compose logic using native & custom hooks
-- Life cycle hooks also run in Node (effects, cleanups)
+- Life cycle hooks like useEffect also run in Node

 ### Work in progress 🚧